15 out of 15 people found this review helpfulwrite a review of this game

 The GoodHave you ever had a complex relationship with a game, which started with hatred and ended with love?
 No?
 Well, then maybe it's just me.
 I've had quite a few of those relationships.
-One of the most notable ones is my love affair with "System Shock 2".
-It took me such a long time to appreciate it, that it's quite amazing that people had enough patience to listen to my never-ending whining: "What's so great about it...
+One of the most notable ones is my love affair with System Shock 2.
+It took me such a long time to appreciate it that it was quite amazing that people had enough patience to listen to my never-ending whining: "What's so great about it...
 I don't like it... why does everybody like it and I don't...", without giving up and saying: "Yeah, yeah, whatever you say, the game sucks", just to make me shut up.

-Actually, I don't really need to write another Good section about this game; MobyGames is full of positive reviews for "System Shock 2".
+Actually, I don't really need to write another Good section about this game; MobyGames is full of positive reviews for System Shock 2.
 But my review should stress the game's greatness even more.
 Why so?
 Because actually such a game is not at all my cup of tea.
 Yet I ended up loving it.
 It takes a really great game to make me feel this way in spite of my own preferences.

 Of course it wouldn't be the same without the fantastic level design.
 The space ship Von Braun, on which you will spend most of the game, is a magnificent piece of work.
 It is "alive" in the sense that it doesn't feel artificial at all.
 Sure, you'll see upgrade stations and other weird places "just for the game", but the overall feeling is that you are in a real location.
 The high amount of items for everyday use, their placement, the layout of the rooms, graphical detail - all this adds an incredible feeling of realism.
 The game's environments magically draw you into themselves.
 That is the chief reason for the game's extreme atmosphere.

 The BadThe story that you uncover in logs is engaging because you experience it in a pure text form, like a book.
 The present story, however, the story that you experience as the protagonist, is structured in a rather unexciting way.
-The story is built like a series of missions, all of which are just standard RPG quests, overbloated to a disproportional size.
+The plot is built like a series of missions, all of which are just standard RPG quests, overbloated to a disproportional size.
 For example, you are told to go to a certain place; then you find out that the access is blocked, so you have to fix whatever is blocking it; for this you have to go to another place, which is in its turn blocked because... etc. It takes an extremely long time to come to the first real turning point of the plot; a simple mission to meet someone at a certain place turns into a monstrous assignment that will make the player explore several huge levels while impatiently waiting for the plot to advance.
-Unfortunately, you'll have to go through all this because, with all its gameplay flexibility, the story advancement in "System Shock 2" is absolutely linear.
+Unfortunately, you'll have to go through all this because, with all its gameplay flexibility, the plot advancement in System Shock 2 is absolutely linear.

-Many players hated the weapon degradation and the monster re-spawning.
+Many players hated the weapon degradation and the monster respawning.
 Actually, I wouldn't mind either of them; but when put together, they are mighty annoying.
 It's bad enough not to be able to use your gun after just several shots; but it gets much worse when there are always new enemies popping out at you.
 Ammo is extremely scarce, and enemies who carry guns will drop them in unusable conditions.
-I played the game with the latest patch, which apparently corrects those issues, but monsters still re-spawned and weapons still deteriorated as I played.
+I played the game with the latest patch, which apparently corrects those issues, but monsters still respawned and weapons still deteriorated as I played.
 Either I did something wrong with the config file, or I should really shudder at the thought that it was even worse in the unpatched version.